How do I join the club gymnastics team?

 How much does it cost to join the club?

-Please see a detailed explanation of membership levels on the Join the Team page.
-TL;DR – depends on your commitment level, but it’s a nominal fee that just helps cover basic costs of running the club.
+Every member pays a nominal fee of $75 that just helps cover basic costs of running the club.
 We are of course flexible, so if you feel that such a fee would be a financial issue for you, please talk to one of the captains.

 Do you compete?
 In what league?